 Because food is so deeply associated with love, acceptance, deserving, abundance or lack of it through our lineage and cultural patterns and is so fundamentally linked to our survival, it is unsurprising that distortions patterns arise around food.

-Join Karen as she works with your higher self to help:
+Join Karen in this Deep Dive (3-part GFC series) as she works with your higher self to help:

 - Release the shame of not being able to control your appetite or cravings